Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: (Self-)Attention and the Transformer

 \subsection{The Attention Mechanism}

-The common task encountered in NMT is to translate a sequence of $S$ tokens in language $G$, $\{g_1, \dots, g_s, \dots, g_S\}$, to a sequence of $T$ tokens in language $A$, $\{a_1, \dots, a_{t}, \dots, a_{T}\}$ \citep{Sutskever2014}.
-The length of the input and output sequences may differ: \emph{`He is giving a speech.'} translated to German is \emph{`Er h{\"a}lt eine Rede.'}.
-The task thus is one of sequence-to-sequence modeling whereby the sequences are of variable length \citep{Sutskever2014}.
+The common task encountered in NMT is to translate a sequence of $T$ tokens in language $A$, $(a_1, \dots, a_t, \dots, a_T)$, to a sequence of $S$ tokens in language $O$, $(o_1, \dots, o_{s}, \dots, o_{S})$ \citep[p.~3106]{Sutskever2014}.
+The classic architecture to solve this task is an encoder-decoder structure (see Figure \ref{fig:encdec}) \citep[p.~3106]{Sutskever2014}.
+In general, an encoder transforms input data into a representation and a decoder conducts the reverse operation: The decoder produces data output from an encoded representation.
+In the early NMT articles, the encoder maps the input tokens $(a_1, \dots, a_t, \dots, a_T)$ into a single context vector $\bm c$ of fixed dimensionality that is then provided to the decoder that generates the sequence of translated output tokens $(o_1, \dots, o_{s}, \dots, o_{S})$ from $\bm c$ \citep[p.~3106]{Sutskever2014}.

-The classic architecture to solve this task is an encoder-decoder structure (see Figure \ref{fig:encdec}) \citep{Sutskever2014}.
-The encoder maps the input tokens $\{g_1, \dots, g_s, \dots, g_S\}$ into a single vector of fixed dimensionality, context vector $\bm c$, that is then provided to the decoder that generates the sequence of output tokens $\{a_1, \dots, a_{t}, \dots, a_{T}\}$ from $\bm c$ \citep{Sutskever2014}.
-In the original NMT articles, encoder and decoder are recurrent models \citep{Sutskever2014}.
-Hence, the encoder sequentially processes each input token embedding $\bm{z}_{[g_s]}$.
-The hidden state at time step $s$, $\bm{h}_{s}$, is a nonlinear function of the previous hidden state, $\bm{h}_{s-1}$, and input token embedding $\bm{z}_{[g_s]}$ \citep{Cho2014}:
+Another characteristic of early NMT articles is that encoder and decoder are recurrent models \citep[p.~3106]{Sutskever2014} (on recurrent models see Appendix \ref{appendix:rnns}).
+Hence, the encoder processes each input embedding $\bm{z}_{[a_t]}$ step by step.
+The hidden state at time step $t$, $\bm{h}_{t}$, is a nonlinear function (here denoted by $\sigma$) of the previous hidden state, $\bm{h}_{t-1}$, and input embedding $\bm{z}_{[a_t]}$ \citep[p.~1725]{Cho2014}:

-The last encoder hidden state, $\bm{h}_{S}$, corresponds to context vector $\bm c$ that then is passed on to the decoder which---given the information encoded in $\bm c$---produces a variable-length sequence output $\{a_1, \dots, a_{t}, \dots, a_{T}\}$.
-The decoder also operates in a recurrent manner: one output token $a_{t}$ is produced at one time step.
-In contrast to the encoder, the hidden state of the decoder at time step $t$ now is not only a function of the previous hidden state $\bm{h}_{t-1}$ but also the embedding of the predicted previous output token $\bm{z}_{[a_{t-1}]}$, and context vector $\bm c$ (see also Figure \ref{fig:encdec}) \citep{Cho2014}:
+The last encoder hidden state, $\bm{h}_{T}$, corresponds to context vector $\bm c$ that then is passed on to the decoder which---given the information encoded in $\bm c$---produces a variable-length sequence output $(o_1, \dots, o_{s}, \dots, o_{S})$ \citep[p.~1725]{Cho2014}.
+The decoder also operates in a recurrent manner: Based on the current decoder hidden state $\bm{h}_{s}$, one output token $o_{s}$ is predicted at one time step \citep[p.~1725]{Cho2014}.\footnote{More precisely, in \citet[p.~1725]{Cho2014}, the decoder's prediction for the next output token is a function of the current decoder hidden state $\bm{h}_{s}$, the embedding of the previous output token $\bm{z}_{[o_{s-1}]}$, and context vector $\bm c$.
+The decoder produces a probability distribution over the vocabulary signifying the next predicted output token: $P(o_s | o_1, \dots, o_{s-1}, \bm{c}) = \sigma_o(\bm{h}_{s}, \bm{z}_{[o_{s-1}]}, \bm c)$ \citep[p.~1725]{Cho2014}.} In contrast to the encoder, the hidden state of the decoder at time step $s$, $\bm{h}_{s}$, is not only a function of the previous hidden state $\bm{h}_{s-1}$ but also the embedding of the previous output token $\bm{z}_{[o_{s-1}]}$, and context vector $\bm c$ (see also Figure \ref{fig:encdec}) \citep[p.~1725]{Cho2014}: